Guagua99/Water-Potability/README.md

 # Water-Potability
-Code for Water Potability project
+Dataset and code for Water Potability project